StagnantAlloy3/Collegiate-Capstone/dev-docs/Instructions.md

 >db.Test.insertOne({"name":"test","data":"test"})

 <li>This generated a collection titled "Test" and an object with a name and date field both with the value of "test".
-If this data shows in compass after executing the command, the DB is working as intended.
+If this data shows in compass after executing the command, the DB is working as intended.</li>
-<small>You may need to refresh the database to see the changes.</small></li>
 <small>IntelliJ has built-in database integration with a query console.
 VS Code may have a similar feature, but I'm not
 sure.
 I will update if I find similar functionality in VSC.</small>
 <hr>